Apple counts down to launch of smartwatch, bigger iPhone

 Cowen & Co analysts said they expected Apple to price its top-end iPhone at $499 and to reduce the price of its existing models.

-Apple has struck deals with credit card providers such as Visa Inc (V.N) and MasterCard Inc (MA.N), the Wall Street Journal reported last week, allowing consumers to use the mobile payment feature of their gadgets for shopping. (on.wsj.com/1Bf9Vn3)
+Apple has struck deals with credit card providers such as Visa Inc and MasterCard Inc, the Wall Street Journal reported last week, allowing consumers to use the mobile payment feature of their gadgets for shopping. (on.wsj.com/1Bf9Vn3)

 Apple has hired renowned industrial designer Marc Newson to work with Jonathan Ive in its design team.
 Newson, who has designed products from aircraft to watches, has been called "arguably the most influential industrial designer of his generation" by the New York Times. (nyti.ms/1qCtqCz)